gyunggyung/Catch-a-turtle/README.md

 ### This game is a simple Python game.

 ![game](./images/go.png)
->> Ubuntu users need these settings. : sudo apt-get install python3-tk
+>> Ubuntu users need these settings : sudo apt-get install python3-tk

 ![red](./images/red.png)
 When a user caught by a red turtle, user dies.